Hire in Finland

 Approximately two thirds of the population are members of the Evangelical church.
 Most of the remainder declare no religious affiliation.

-Finnish and Swedish are the official languages, however Finnish is by far the most widely spoken with Swedish belong spoken natively by just 5% of the population in the southern and western coastal areas.
+Finnish and Swedish are the official languages, however Finnish is by far the most widely spoken with Swedish being spoken natively by just 5% of the population in the southern and western coastal areas.

-Finland HR at a Glance
+Finnish Human Resources at a Glance

 The Employment Contracts Act (55/2001) is the main source of employment legislation in Finland.
-Additional influences include; Working Hours Act 2019, Annual Holidays Act 2005, Co-operation Act 2007, Equality and non Discriminations acts, collective bargaining agreements and EU legislation.
+Additional influences include Working Hours Act 2019, Annual Holidays Act 2005, Co-operation Act 2007, Equality and Non-Discriminations Acts, collective bargaining agreements and EU legislation.

 Finnish employment legislation is strict and detailed.
 The penalties for non-compliance can be significant.

-The employer’s and the employee’s municipality of residence or place of business.
+- The employer’s and the employee’s municipality of residence or place of business

-The employee’s main duties.
+- The employee’s main duties

-Probationary period (if applicable).
+- Probationary period (if applicable)

-Applicable collective agreement.
+- Applicable collective agreement

-Salary and related pay terms.
+- Salary and related pay terms

-Regular working hours and annual holiday.
+- Regular working hours and annual holiday

-- Half the length of the employment relationship.
+- Half the length of the employment relationship

 A fixed-term employment contract generally cannot be terminated, but expires either:

-Automatically at the end of the fixed period.
+- Automatically at the end of the fixed period

-- On completion of the agreed work.
+- On completion of the agreed work